 Fulfills English Major Requirement (Requirement Term Fall 2015 or later)

-This course introduces students to the terminologies, methodologies, and writing strategies necessary to pursue a major in English.
+This course must be taken early in the major.
+It introduces students to the terminologies, methodologies, and writing strategies necessary to pursue a major in English.
 Through readings of both critical essays and literary works, we will study and compare a variety of critical and theoretical approaches to textual analysis and explore the relationships between literature and culture.
-There will be a strong emphasis on writing assignments that teach skills necessary both for effective critical thinking and for writing a literary research paper.
+There will be a strong emphasis on writing assignments that teach skills necessary both for effective critical thinking and for writing advanced literary analysis.
+The course also includes a research component.
+ENG 245 is a prerequisite or corequisite for all ENG 300- and 400-level courses except for ENG 300, 301, 302, 303, 304, 306, 307, and 308.
 Ideally, you should take this course with other 200-level major requirements, such as ENG 220 World Masterpieces.
-As this course prepares you for reading and research, you should take it before any 300-level literature or theory course.
-It is a prerequisite for the capstone seminar and is a required course for English majors.

 Prerequisite: ENG 201